Federal habeas corpus petition for immigration detention by Gozel Law Firm.

 Ordered Bond Hearing: Compelling the Immigration Court to conduct a bond hearing within a strict timeframe (often 10 to 14 days).

-Our goal is to resolve your case as efficiently as possible.
+Our goal is to resolve every case as efficiently as possible.
 In recent successful cases, we have seen Federal Court intervention lead to a bond hearing and release in as little as 14 to 21 days.

 High Success Rate: In jurisdictions like NY, NJ, and Maryland, we have secured bond hearings and releases for clients who were told they had no legal options.

-Contact us immediately for a confidential detention case review.
+Contact us immediately for a confidential detention case review:

 WhatsApp (Emergency): +1-862-799-2200